kkmarv/IOTA-Digital-Student-ID/README.md

 ### 1.1.2.
 Login | Authentication

-The process of authentication via the Student Credential.
+The process of authentication via the StudentCredential.

 ```mermaid
 %%---